Writing Style Guide

 emeritus, emeriti, emerita, emitae

-This word often is added to formal titles to denote individuals who have retired but retain their rank or title.
-When used, place emeritus after the formal title, in keeping with the general practice of academic institutions.
-(Professor Emeritus John Johnson or John Johnson, professor emeritus of history) When referring to two or more individuals, use professors emeriti.
+Denotes individuals who have retired but retain their rank or title.
+When used, place emeritus after the title, in keeping with the general practice of academic institutions.
+(The luncheon recognzied professor emeritus John Johnson.
+John Johnson, professor emeritus of history, serves on the committee.)
+When referring to two or more individuals, use professors emeriti.

 Use to mean a right to do or have something.
 Do not use to mean titled.